Shiladitya2002/CoVaSEAv2.0/README.md

 Here is how to install and use the CoVaSEA system
 You first have to download the project file onto your computer.
-Then you must download the Stanford Parser files that are included and # unzip them.
-You will need to download 5 packages via pip:
+This version specifically must be downloaded as it doesn't work with later versions, which is why this is included.
+If you wish to see the full version of Stanford Core NLP go to this link: https://stanfordnlp.github.io/CoreNLP/.
+Other than Stanford Core NLP, you will need to download 5 packages via pip:
 1) stanfordcorenlp
 2) nltk
 3) rdflib